ClemensHofstadler/operator_gb/README.md

 ## Requirements

 - SageMath 9.1 or later is recommended

+## Dependencies

 - The Python library `pyahocorasick` (https://pyahocorasick.readthedocs.io/en/latest/)

 ## Installation

 ### With SageMath built from source or binaries from sagemath.org

+**Note**: This way of installing the package also automatically installs the `pyahocorasick` library.
+Thus, except executing the command below, no additional work is required.

 To download and install the latest version on a system where SageMath was built from source or installed from official packages, run

-    sage -pip install [--user] git+https://github.com/ClemensHofstadler/operator_gb.git

-The optional `--user` flag causes the package to be installed in your `.sage` directory instead of the SageMath installation tree.
+    sage -pip install [--user] git+https://github.com/ClemensHofstadler/operator_gb.git The optional `--user` flag causes the package to be installed in your `.sage` directory instead of the SageMath installation tree.